Norwalk Islands: History

 An early rumor about the island was that William Kidd buried a treasure there.
 In the 19th century, the island was a working farm with a farmhouse, barn, and livestock.
 The business eventually turned into a whisky distillery, which the federal government raided in 1870.
 In the 1960s, The United Illuminating Company planned to build a nuclear power plant on Cockenoe.
 Due to concerned local residents and the threat of eminent domain, Westport bought the island for $200,000 in 1967.

 Shea Island

 Once called "Ram Island", the 45 acre isle was renamed after Daniel Shea, a Congressional Medal of Honor recipient from Norwalk who died in the Vietnam War.
 Owned by Norwalk city government, the island is just northeast of Sheffield Island and about 4000 yd south of Manressa Island.

 Along with Grassy Island, Shea is open to the public from May through Columbus Day, and campers with a permit can stay overnight.
 Two solar-powered restrooms are available in season, and there are 16 campsites.
 The entire shoreline is strewn with rocks and boulders, making it a more difficult place to approach by boat.
 Shea Island is at 41.0595°N 73.402°W.

+Previously, Shea Island was officially called Smith Island.
+It was also once known as Nauvoo Island among local Latter-day Saints.